pars-linux/web/web/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 Licensing
 ^^^^^^^^^

-You should review `Licensing Guidelines <http://developer.pardus.org.tr/guides/licensing/licensing_guidelines.html>`_ to ensure that your package is licensed appropriately.
+You should review :ref:`licensing-guidelines` to ensure that your package is licensed appropriately.

 Proprietary Dependencies for Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some software depends on other software.
 These dependencies sometimes can be non-free, legally unacceptable, or binary only (with the exception of permissible firmware), then they are not acceptable for the distribution, depending on this the dependent software is also inacceptable.

 Pre-built binaries or libraries not allowed
 -------------------------------------------